Th2mas/tiss-course-section-expand-collapse/README.md

 # tiss-course-section-expand-collapse
-Adds expand/collapse buttons to TISS course tables
+A Firefox Plugin for adding expand/collapse buttons to TISS course sections